6 Best Vegan Baked Bean Recipes For Your Kids

 Method

-3. You must boil the beans for a sufficient amount of time; otherwise, even after baking, the beans would be too hard to consume.
+- You must boil the beans for sufficient time; otherwise, even after baking, the beans will be too hard to consume.

-5. Making the sauce, in the meanwhile, involves blending or micro planing shredded onion.
+- In the meantime, making the sauce involves blending or microplaning shredded onion.
 Similarly, treat the garlic.

-11. A skillet can bake in the oven; lightly spray with oil or pan before filling with saucy beans.
+- A skillet can be baked in the oven; lightly spray with oil or pan before filling with saucy beans.

 1. High in Sugar